 FREQUENTLY ASKED QUESTIONS

-The different style end caps as seem in these photos has a small hole in the very end and not the outside.
+The different style end caps as seen in these photos has a small hole in the very end and not the outside.

-My end cap doesn’t look like the one in your video for replacing the fabric on a Carefree Kover 3?
+My end cap doesn’t look like the one in your video for replacing the fabric on a Carefree of Colorado Kover 3?

 You have the Ascent package.
 This type of end cap doesn’t have screws to remove.
 It has push pins.